 Next up is an afternoon of sightseeing at Edfu temple.

 This is one of the most impressive due to the fact it has been preserved so well and many of the rooms are still intact to explore.
 You can even climb up to certain parts of the temple which, for a history geek, was like a dream come true!

 The cruise ship will dock up around a few kilometres away from the temple.
 Most tour groups will grab horses and carriages to get here.
 If you prefer, you can pay for a taxi or rickshaw (3 wheeler).

 On my cruise, the return ride was included but tips were expected for the drivers.

 At first, when you enter the temple you are greeted with this epic facade.
 The temple is dedicated to Horus the falcon-headed god so you’ll see lots of statues and carvings to honour him here.

 This temple was built in 57BC but throughout time it had been an ancient settlement and graveyard from as early as 3000BC (remember BC goes backwards).

 In its prime, it acted as a cult centre for Horus of Bedhet and inside the rooms, you can find hieroglyphics about how to make offerings like honey and perfume.

 There are many anti-chambers, offering halls and even a replica boat which would carry Horus’ statue to the Nile on special occasions.
-The Nile used to flow right up to the temple but throughout time it now flows further away.
+The Nile used to flow right up to the temple but over time it now flows further away.

 Watch the cruise ship travel through Esna lock